Less than 30 minutes

 The Center for Weight Loss Surgery at Newton-Wellesley Hospital has been a leader in the field of bariatric surgery since 2005.
 We understand the weight loss challenges you may be facing and we’re here to help you every step of the way.

 Our compassionate and experienced bariatric surgeons perform hundreds of procedures each year.
 They have a 95 percent success rate, which is defined as having a person lose 65 percent of his or her excess weight and maintain that weight loss.
 At the Center for Weight Loss Surgery, we emphasize that bariatric surgery is not a cure for obesity.
-However, we do believe that it is an effective way to reduce excess weight and control the serious conditions that result from obesity.
+However, we do know that it is an effective way to reduce excess weight and control the serious conditions that result from obesity.

 Our team works closely with our patients, who come to us from Greater Boston and all of New England on individualized treatment plans, helping you determine the surgical approach that will work best for your health.
 Our team approach allows you to develop a relationship not only with your surgeon but with our patient navigator, dietitians and nurses certified in weight loss surgery.